The Pattern of Departure

 Joseph discovered books early, fantasy worlds where he could live more fully than in his own family.
 He retreated into imagination, into elaborate inner landscapes.
 This capacity saved him—it gave him refuge—but it also deepened the dissociative pattern.
 By adolescence, Joseph had difficulty being present in his body, in relationships, in the moment.
 He felt like a ghost in his own life, which is precisely what his nervous system had trained him to be.

-When he first tried LSD at age seventeen, it wasn't just a recreational experiment.
-It was a coming home to a state he already knew—the state of being elsewhere.
+When he first tried LSD at age seventeen, it wasn’t just a recreational experiment.
+It was coming home to a state he already knew—the state of being elsewhere.
 The drug formalized and intensified his existing dissociative capacity, which had roots in the earliest months of his life.
-The hallucinogen didn't create the flight response or the dissociation; it simply provided a chemical means of accessing and amplifying what was already his primary way of being in the world.
+The hallucinogen didn’t create the flight response or the dissociation; it simply provided a chemical means of accessing and amplifying what was already his primary way of being in the world.

 This developmental understanding reframes Joseph’s hallucinogen use entirely.
 He’s not seeking pleasure or recreation or even spiritual insight, though these may be present.
 He’s maintaining a protective pattern that formed when he was too young to have any other options.
 The addiction facilitates the continuation of the flight response that kept him safe when he was an infant in a chaotic, terrifying home.
 His system learned: belonging is dangerous, presence invites violence, existence creates problems.
 Better to not quite be here.